 Flanges are used with bearings to assist in securely positioning them for reliable operation.
 This is done on external housings that mount a bearing unit.
 The flange bearing supports a shaft that runs perpendicular to the bearing’s mounting surface.
 The material can be bronze, plastic, or made of other materials of which the bearing is made from.

 Different issues can happen when heavy loads or high speeds create shaft flex, vibrations, or axial load.
-Adding a flange bearing in a way that is supportive to the shaft can ease the issues that are being caused.
+Adding a flange bearing in a way that is supportive of the shaft can ease the issues that are being caused.
 Based on the speed and length of the shaft, the application may need more than one bearing.

-Ball bearing flanges are usually installed at the outer end of the shaft to provide low friction and smooth rotary movement of the shaft.
+Ball-bearing flanges are usually installed at the outer end of the shaft to provide low friction and smooth rotary movement of the shaft.
 The little contact in this application does not combat linear movement though.

 Plain bearings, or bushing, will provide a smooth flat surface that controls linear movement by the shaft.
 This kind of flange bearing is likely to contain an oil-imbed nylon or bronze bushing so that it will not require frequent oiling for continued operation.

-Flange-mounted needle roller bearings can support radial loads and may or may not require oiling as some types are maintenance free.
+Flange-mounted needle roller bearings can support radial loads and may or may not require oiling as some types are maintenance-free.